Legal Disclosures & Terms

 Acadian acknowledges it has a duty of care to its clients that requires it to monitor corporate events and vote client proxies when instructed by the client to do so.
 To assist in this effort, Acadian has retained ISS to research and vote its proxies.
 ISS provides proxy-voting analysis and votes proxies in accordance with predetermined guidelines.
-Relying on ISS to vote proxies is intended to help ensure that Acadian votes in the best interest of its clients and insulates Acadian’s voting decisions from any potential conflicts of interest.
+Relying on ISS to vote proxies is intended to help ensure that Acadian votes in the best interest of its clients and insulates Acadian’s voting decisions from any potential material conflicts of interest.
 Acadian will also accept specific written proxy voting instructions from a client and communicate those instructions to ISS to implement when voting proxies involving that client’s portfolio.

 Unless contrary instructions are received from a client, Acadian has instructed ISS to not vote proxies in so-called "share blocking" markets.
 Share-blocking markets are markets where proxy voters have their securities blocked from trading during the period of the annual meeting.
 The period of blocking typically lasts from a few days to two weeks.
 During the period, any portfolio holdings in these markets cannot be sold without a formal recall.
 The recall process can take time, and in some cases, cannot be accomplished at all.
 This makes a client’s portfolio vulnerable to a scenario where a stock is dropping in attractiveness but cannot be sold because it has been blocked.
 Shareholders who do not vote are not subject to the blocking procedure.

 Acadian also reserves the right to override ISS vote recommendations under certain circumstances.
 Acadian will only do so if they believe that voting contrary to the ISS recommendation is in the best interest of clients.
 The reasons for any overrides and for voting against the ISS recommendation will be documented.